-This next image from the actual historical film, also presented in the Netflix documentary, shows Bradley outside the Audubon Ballroom in a scuffle with police and Malcolm X supporters, as he tries to come to the aid of his partner in crime, Talmadge Hayer.
+This next image from the actual historical film, also presented in the Netflix documentary, shows Bradley outside the Audubon Ballroom (right with folded newspaper in overcoat) in a scuffle with police and Malcolm X supporters, as he tries to come to the aid of his partner in crime, Talmadge Hayer.

 The video cited above by Omar Shabazz assures us that Norman Butler WAS, in fact, present at the Audubon Ballroom that day, not resting his injured leg as depicted in the documentary.
 Shabazz analyzes video clips of the fracas outside the Audubon where Hayer was almost beaten to death and offers compelling evidence that Butler was also outside the Audubon after making his escape from the ballroom, as shown in this screen capture:

 For a complete analysis of the flaws and half-truths of the documentary, please read this Karl Evanzz article.
 Evanzz is an authority on the Malcolm X assassination and is the author of the book The Judas Factor: the Life and Death of Malcolm X.

 Many parallels exist between the JFK and Malcolm X cases, and it would be wise to name just a few since this is a JFK assassination blog: